Shreyan1/Project-Dhi/README.md

 - Collaborations are highly invited.

 ## OpenSource Contributions/ Collab open for : 👨‍💻
+- **GenAI/RAG :**
    - Work on the GenModel Approach to better train the command generation model (Will be uploaded to HF with proper contributor credits)
    - Reduce the retreival time using efficient vectordb for the Approach3.py file
+   - Work on Database Caching techniques for faster RAG approaches.
+- **Frontend :**
    - Work on the UI below using ElectronJS (Figma file would be provided)

 ## Installation 💾